lrast/reference-organizer/readme.md

     - the lists are just too damn long

 ### Short term:
+- adding topics and pages: make autofill textboxes
 - API design:
     * Implement new API
+    * POSTs rely too much on form data input.
+It's clunky
 - improve input interface
-    * local file dialog -- this is difficult because the browser is explicitly sandboxed to hide local file locations
+    * local file dialog -- difficult because the browser is explicitly sandboxed to hide local file locations
     * pdf ingestion: title, authors, references
     * importing from mendeley and session buddy records
         > important for populating the database
 - table view for pages including title, authors, journal, year

+### Long term:
 - interface to relationships
-- super topics
 - dockerize to a local application

-### Long term:
 - topic and citation graph visualization
     - to start: a series of trees with each unique root
 - improve URL origin testing